ISIS sympathizer gets life for murder of NJ college student

 Brown also took responsibility for fatally shooting 23-year-old Dwone Anderson-Young and 27-year-old Ahmed Said earlier that month in Seattle after they left a gay nightclub, and for the deadly shooting of 30-year-old Leroy Henderson in the Seattle suburb of Skyway in April the same year.
 Brown said he killed the two in Seattle because he believed they were gay.

 Brown pleaded guilty to multiple charges in March, including murder, robbery and terrorism.
-He was the first person charged with terrorism connected to a homicide under a New Jersey law.
 He has yet to make a plea in the Washington cases.

 The killings "were part of an overarching plan to kill Americans" in retaliation for what Brown contended were "millions of lives" the U.S. had taken in the Middle East, Assistant Essex County Prosecutor Jamel Semper said.